rachaelstanislaw/foreign-keys-relations/README.md

 1. Petunia has: a jacket and two pairs of shoes
 2. Joaquin has: two pairs of jeans and a hat
-3. Esmerelda has: a tee shirt, a bandana, and a pair of shorts
+3. Esmeralda has: a tee shirt, a bandana, and a pair of shorts

 ### Set-up
 - Create app